nlmatics/nlmatics.github.io/docs/_posts/2020-08-07-How-to-Extract-Keyphrases-and-Visualize-Text.md

     from sklearn import cluster
     graph = mapper.map(projected_X, clusterer=cluster.DBSCAN(eps=0.5, min_samples=3))

 Next, we’re going to get TF-IDF wordgrams (1-3) to help us identify each cluster.
-Essentially, we’ll find the phrases of one to three words that are not too common but at the same time not too uncommon (hence the min and max df, ie document frequency, parameters) and later the Kepler Mapper code will calculate some statistics on it that you’ll see in the side info panel.
+Essentially, we’ll find the phrases of one to three words that are not too common but at the same time not too uncommon (hence the `min_df` and `max_df` parameters, representing the cut-offs for document frequency values) and later the Kepler Mapper code will calculate some statistics on it that you’ll see in the side info panel.

     # Get counts of phrases from data (to be used for the label and for cluster statistics)
     vec = TfidfVectorizer(analyzer="word",